For the best snorkeling in Hawaii, and best snorkeling beaches, you need look no further than the Big Island, and in

 The ocean that surrounds the Big Island has a stunning clarity.
 Water clarity is impacted by the presence of sediment and organic particles in the water.
 The Big Island's coastal reefs help limit water turbidity, and lack of nutrients limits the growth of algae and phytoplankton (microscopic plants) commonly found in the coastal waters of mainland beaches.
 The result is a visibility unparalleled throughout much of the world.

-Even if you've never snorkeled, snorkeling Big Island is a perfect place to learn because of the calm, clear and warm ocean just off the west coast of the Big Island makes this a great place to learn.
+Even if you've never snorkeled, snorkeling Big Island is a perfect place to learn because of the calm, clear and warm ocean just off the west coast of the Island.
 Snorkeling in Hawaii can be as simple as renting a mask, fins and snorkel from any of the local rental shops.
 Keep it in your car and go whenever the mood suits you.
 We like to bring our snorkel gear along anytime we're near the shore, just in case.

 Hawaii snorkeling often means swimming in areas where coral is prominent.
 Keep in mind that coral is a fragile, living organism (actually an animal) that is a critical component of the ocean ecosystem.

 When swimming in and around coral, make every effort to avoid stepping on, touching or drifting into it.
 If you need to stand up to clear your mask, try to do it in an area where you won't risk stepping on and damaging the coral.